7 Ways to Make New Year's Resolutions That Actually Work for 2022Nov 2, 2021

 Successful resolutions capitalize on the areas of life where we still have control, says licensed psychologist Heather Z. Lyons, PhD, owner of the Baltimore Therapy Group.
 This could include your physical activity, social life, diet, or hobbies.
 Keep your resolutions related to these things, rather than something you cannot control, such as “I’m going to get into a committed relationship” or “I’m going to get a promotion.”

 If you hope for these things, instead make a resolution about a concrete step toward that end goal, such as “I’m going to brush up on my skills by attending [fill in the blank] training sessions.”

 2. Focus on Things You Value

 It’s so easy to get caught up in other people’s New Year’s resolutions.
 But remember what your parents told you when you were a kid: Just because everyone else is doing something doesn’t mean you have to.
 There’s no reason to try a vegan diet or sign up for a 10K if those things don’t resonate with you.

-“Use 2020 as an opportunity to take stock of what’s important to you,” Lyons says.
+“Take stock of what’s important to you,” Lyons says.
 “The areas where you’ve felt grief and anxiety are the areas of importance.
 Focus your resolutions there.”